Tasty New Taps

 The story below is a preview from our July/August 2017 issue.
 For the full story Subscribe today, view our FREE interactive digital edition or download our FREE iOS app!

-Deschutes Brewery highly anticipated tasting room prepares to open in downtown Roanoke.
+Deschutes Brewery's highly anticipated tasting room prepares to open in downtown Roanoke.

 Courtesy of Deschutes Brewery